 The Jewish shopkeepers on Central Avenue kept vicious dogs behind the counters for protection.
 If black kids walked into the store, the swinging door allowing access through the counter was unlatched and the dog would chase the kids out.
 Usually the shopkeeper only needed to threaten the kids and they would leave.

-Anyway, while they were taking this African American man who had not done anything wrong away in the Paddy Wagon, the conversation included things like the color of his blood (shockingly, it was the same as found in white people similarly spattered on the same pavement in earlier accidents) and his facial features (“his lips are so big…”).
+Anyway, while they were taking this African American man who had not done anything wrong away in the racistly named vehicle, the conversation included things like the color of his blood (shockingly, it was the same as found in white people similarly spattered on the same pavement in earlier accidents) and his facial features (“his lips are so big…”).
 These were the conversations among the adults.
 My memory is that the kids were awestruck by the blood and guts and were mostly standing there quietly, ashen, horrified.
 I asked an adult…I think it was the guy who ran the dry cleaners in front of which this accident happened…why they were taking him away in a Paddy Wagon.
 “I don’t know.
-I guess because he’s a Nigger,” was the answer.
+I guess because he’s a N-word,” was the answer.

 If there was a race-based model of intelligence (and there is not), it would have to be somewhat like the model I saw developing with Irish, Black and Jewish people when I was a kid.
 Pygmies, for instance, not only have very large brains relative to body size, but they are also all very smart.
 I could argue this on the basis of four years of research with Pygmies.
-In contrast, the best evidence suggests that the white folks that I live among in my current neighborhood and the white folks I grew up with are of below-average intelligence.
+In contrast, the best evidence suggests that the white folks that I have lived among in various US neighborhoods and the white folks I grew up with are of below-average intelligence.
 Among the African villages, the farmers, there would seem to be a full range of people who really don’t seem to be very sharp at all to people who are veritable geniuses.
 Among the blacks I knew as I grew up, and among whom I’ve lived since moving out of my hometown and living mainly in “diverse” neighborhoods, I see a similar range of variation.
 My own experience supports the idea that almost all Jews are smart, just like almost all Pygmies are smart.
 Maybe the Jews and the Pygmies are closely related.

 So there is a full range of black people and a full range of white people, and both groups have their own little special elite groups here and there.
 This would be the model that my experience suggests, if you absolutely must insist on a race-based model of intelligence.